emily21030/schmidt-submission/README.md

 ## Sunday, 5/29 12:30pm - 1:30pm
 **WHO:** Kaushik

 **WHAT:** Attempted to convert all info into enums to avoid confusion and potential memory leaks.
+Also re-rewrote the key handler so that the resultant motion of the paddles is far more intuitive.

 **BUGS:** Enums don't work due to inconsistencies between void * and enum types.
 I just resolved the numerous warnings regarding our info types instead - now we no longer have warnings.